hotsaucejake/azure-cora-deploy/README.md

-# Azure Cora Deploment
+# Azure Cora Deployment

 >Note: This is for Managed Application in Service Catalog.
 For Marketplace:
 [**Marketplace Managed Application**](https://docs.microsoft.com/en-us/azure/managed-applications/publish-marketplace-app)

-## Deploy this to Service Catalog
+## Deploy to Service Catalog

 ### Deploy using Azure Portal